Together We Heal

 Easter – A Conflict of Emotions

-For many of us who were raised in a religious setting, but also endured childhood sexual abuse at the hands of someone in the ministry, this time of year can be a conflict of emotions.
-For me, there was a time when I abandoned the organization that I felt had abandoned me and my fellow survivors.
-Unless it was a wedding or a funeral, I wouldn’t darken the doors of any church, synagogue, etc. I would even go so far as to say, for a time, I held God responsible for what happened to me and had genuine feelings of hatred toward the church and God.
+For many of us raised in a religious setting, but also endured childhood sexual abuse at the hands of a minister, this time of year can be a conflict of emotions.
+For me, there was a time when I abandoned the organization I felt had abandoned me and my fellow survivors.
+Except for weddings or a funerals, I wouldn’t darken the doors of any church.
+I would go so far as to say, for a time, I held God responsible for what happened to me and had genuine feelings of hatred toward The Church and God.

-It wasn’t until I had spent many years working with a therapist and in a group therapy setting, that I realized it wasn’t the fault of God that what happened to me happened.
-However, the churches failure to take action, support those of us who had been harmed and take the necessary steps to prevent these predators from hurting other children still causes great pain and still has no excuse.
+It wasn’t until I spent many years working with a therapist and in a group therapy setting, that I realized what happened to me wasn’t God’s fault.
+However, The Church’s failure to take action, support those who’d had been harmed and take steps to prevent these predators from hurting other children, still causes great pain and still has no excuse.

-That having been said, I read something today that I think applies to both Easter and survivors.
+That said, I read something today that I think applies to Easter and survivors.

 “I think the purpose of life is to be useful, to be responsible, to be honorable, to be compassionate.
 It is, after all, to matter: to count, to stand for something, to have made some difference that you lived at all” ~ Leo C. Rosten.